harrislab-brown/VibeCheck/Firmware/VibeCheck/README.md

 This is a list of serial commands for the VibeCheck separated into categories by subsystem.
 Arguments for the commands and types are indicated with brackets: [argument name:type].
 The VibeCheck will respond first with "ack" after successfully processing a command, and then with the requested value(s) if calling a getter command.
 Remember to terminate the command with a newline (LF) character when sending to the VibeCheck or else it will not respond.

+### Recording

+- `record start`

+Turns on the recording LED on the VibeCheck board.

+- `record stop`

+Turns off the recording LED on the VibeCheck board.`

 ### Sensors

 - `sensor fakedata start`